-Amazon Marketing Services (AMS) is an essential tool for brands to drive targeted traffic to product pages.
-But once an AMS campaign has been launched, it needs to be monitored and adjusted to get the best results possible.
+Amazon Advertising (formerly known as Amazon Marketing Services) is an essential search advertising tool for brands to drive targeted traffic to Amazon product pages.
+But once an Amazon Advertising campaign has been launched, it needs to be monitored and adjusted to get the best results possible.

-From our experience, here are the most common mistakes brands make when using Amazon Marketing Services.
+From our experience, here are the most common mistakes brands make when using Amazon Advertising.

-1. Amazon Marketing Services Campaigns: Setting It and Forgetting It
+1. Amazon Advertising Campaigns: Setting It and Forgetting It

-It’s easy to create a campaign with AMS, hit the launch button, and just assume extra conversions will start pouring in.
+It’s easy to create a campaign with Amazon Advertising, hit the launch button, and just assume extra conversions will start pouring in.

 But in order to get the most out of your advertising dollars, you need to examine the data from your campaign to see what is and is not working and adjust accordingly.

-Amazon Marketing Services offers detailed reporting metrics for each of your marketing campaigns.
+Amazon Advertising offers detailed reporting metrics for each of your marketing campaigns.
 After a campaign has been up and running for a while, it’s important to adjust keyword bids, pausing low performing keywords and introducing more effective ones.

 2. Creating and then Ignoring Automatic Targeting Options for Sponsored Product Ads